divisha-sunny/YoutubeVideoAnalysis/README.md

 The final clean dataset has the following columns:
 **(video_id, publishedAt, channel_Id, video_title, channel_Title, tags, categoryId, duration, definition, caption, licensedContent, madeForKids, viewCount, likeCount, commentCount, country, category_title, trending_date)**

+For this project, I’m going with a STAR schema because it’s simpler and way faster for analysis.
+Since I’ll be loading data regularly and mainly using it for dashboards and quick queries, STAR makes the most sense.
+It’s easy to work with, scales well, and fits the way I want to slice the data by things like country, category, or channel.

+Here’s the STAR schema I’m using:

+dim_channel - (channel_id, channel_title)

+dim_category - (category_id, category_title)

+dim_country - (country_id, country)

+fact_video - (video_id, channel_id, category_id, trending_date, viewCount, likeCount, commentCount, country_id)

+dim_video - (video_id, video_title, tags, duration, definition, caption, licensedContent, publishedAt)

+That said, if I wanted to normalize the data fully, I already thought through how that would look — went through 1NF, 2NF, 3NF, and BCNF just to get a clear picture.
+So I’m keeping those notes here too, just in case I want to revisit it or share with someone who cares about normalization.

 ---

 ### 1NF: